Last Mountain Bird Observatory

 Last Mountain Bird Observatory (LMBO) is the only monitoring station in the province and, in 1992, joined the Canadian Migration Monitoring Network (CMMN).
-The CMMN is comprised of over 25 observatories across Canada under the umbrella of Bird Studies Canada, and has the objective to monitor all landbird species.
+The CMMN is comprised of over 25 observatories across Canada under the umbrella of Birds Canada, and has the objective to monitor all landbird species.
 The emphasis is on priority species that are not being adequately monitored by other programs.

 LMBO began in the fall of 1989 with a modest banding program, and since 1990 has undertaken intensive landbird migration monitoring.
 Information gathered provides us with insights into population trends, longevity and movements of birds.
 On average, 3400 birds of 76 species are banded annually, and since 1990 LMBO has banded 70,000 birds of 115 species.
 The total number of birds moving through the area is much higher since banding occurs in only a small section.
 The five most abundant species banded are: Yellow-rumped Warbler, Yellow Warbler, Clay-colored Sparrow, Alder Flycatcher, and Least Flycatcher.
 The majority of the migrating songbirds are neotropical migrants (birds breeding in northern latitudes of the Americas and wintering in the tropics).

 The birds are monitored through the use of a daily census and systematic use of mist nets (finely woven nets strung between poles along hedgerows).
 Birds are removed from the nets and tagged with uniquely numbered bands.
 Data on species, age and sex is also recorded, and all information is forwarded to the Bird Banding Office in Ottawa.

 For information on the Spring and Fall migrations, read the following reports: